Huguitis/aoi.js-documentation/src/functions/Calling/createApplicationCommand.md

 ---
 title: $createApplicationCommand
 description: $createApplicationCommand will create an application command.
-id: roleCount
+id: createApplicationCommand
 ---

-`$roleCount` will create an application command.
+`$createApplicationCommand` will create an application command.

 ## Usage